 An annual report (PDF, 990.7KB) was prepared in 2013 to assess the strategy's implementation and to review the current planning assumptions.
 A subsequent annual report has not been prepared as the strategy is in the process of being replaced by a water security program for SEQ.
 However a water security outlook is provided in Seqwater's Water outlook for South East Queensland

-Seqwater will develop a new water security program for SEQ, which will replace the strategy.
+Seqwater is currently developing a new water security program for SEQ, which will replace the strategy.
 It is expected that this program will be developed by mid-2015.
 The water security program will outline the arrangements and measures in place to facilitate the desired level of service objectives for SEQ.
 It will include information about operating the bulk water supply system, potential future bulk water infrastructure needs and drought response.

 Seqwater will be responsible for reporting against the program on an annual basis.

 In SEQ the state government has established desired level of service (LOS) objectives which sets the long- term requirements for Seqwater to undertake their water supply planning.